 © 2004 - 2017 LOIRE WINE TOURS LOIRE B&B BED AND BREAKFAST ALL RIGHTS RESERVED SITE DESIGN BY MICAELA A. FROW

-La Grande Maison is not only a tranquil place to stay but it is also fascinating to visit.
+Find tranquility at La Grande Maison but you will also discover it is fascinating to visit.
 Originally a fortified farm and wine estate in the 17th century.

 In the 17th century La Grande Maison was owned by Seigneur Gilles Louis Antoine Aubert du PETIT THOUARS & Marie Gohin, Dame de Boumois and Arthenay who then owned Chateau Boumois on the south bank of the Loire near Saumur.
 This beautiful chateau can be visited today and contains many works of Renaissance Art, a pigeon tower “fuye” and chapel with the tombs of their sons, Aristide and Aubert.

 Arisitde Du Petit-Thouars, a historical hero of Saumur, participated in the American War of Independence 1779-83 and later sailed to Botany Bay, Australia in search of the lost French explorer La Perouse.
 He captained the ship The Tonnant in the campaign of Egypt with Napoleon Bonaparte but was killed in the naval battle of Aboukir on the 5th August 1798.
 During his time in the USA (c.
 1794) Aristide Du Petit-Thouars was also involved in the construction of about thirty houses on a site called Azilum in Philadelphia.
 An enterprise promoted by the financier and Senator of Pennsylvania, Robert Morris.
 Amongst the buildings was one referred to as La Grande Maison, and later as “The Queen’s House”, in the hope that Marie Antoinette and her children would escape from France and come to occupy it.